-- (1) In fiscal 2011, the Company recorded a pretax charge of \$2.7 associated with the write off of prepublication assets in the Scholastic Education business. - (2) In fiscal 2011, the Company recorded a pretax charge of \$3.0 associated with restructuring in the UK and a pretax charge of \$1.4 for a fixed asset write off.
+(1) In fiscal 2011, the Company recorded a pretax charge of \$2.7 associated with the write off of prepublication assets in the Scholastic Education business.

+(2) In fiscal 2011, the Company recorded a pretax charge of \$3.0 associated with restructuring in the UK and a pretax charge of \$1.4 for a fixed asset write off.
 In fiscal 2010, the Company recorded a pretax charge of \$7.5 associated with a sales tax settlement with a taxing authority and a pretax charge of \$4.7 associated with restructuring in the UK.
-In fiscal 2009, the Company recorded a pretax charge of \$1.4 related to asset impairments. - (3) In fiscal 2011, the Company recorded incremental pretax bad debt expense of \$3.5 associated with the bankruptcy filing of a single customer. - (4) In fiscal 2008, the Company recorded a pretax charge of \$3.8 related to the impairment of certain intangible assets and prepublication costs. - (5) In fiscal 2009, the Company recorded pretax severance expense of \$18.1 which was primarily related to the Company's voluntary retirement program and a workforce reduction program. - (6) In fiscal 2011, the Company recorded a pretax impairment charge of \$3.4 related to assets in the Scholastic Library Publishing and Classroom Magazines business.
-In fiscal 2010, the Company recorded a pretax asset impairment charge of \$36.3 attributable to intangible assets and prepublication costs associated with the library business, a pretax charge of \$3.8 associated with a customer list and a pretax charge of \$3.0 for goodwill and intangible assets associated with the Company's direct-to-home toy catalog business.
-In fiscal 2009, the Company recorded a pretax \$17.0 goodwill impairment charge attributable to the Company's UK operations and a pretax asset impairment charge of \$9.3 related to the Company's Danbury facility. - (7) In fiscal 2011, the Company recorded pretax expense of \$0.4 for transaction costs incurred for a business acquisition.
-In fiscal 2010, the Company recorded a pretax gain of \$0.9 on note repurchases of \$4.1.
-In fiscal 2009, the Company recorded a pretax gain of \$0.4 on note repurchases of \$2.1 and a pretax gain of \$0.3 related to an accelerated payment of a note.
-In fiscal 2008, the Company recorded a pretax gain on note repurchases of \$2.1 and a pretax currency gain on settlement of a loan of \$1.4, partially offset by \$0.9 of pretax expense from an early termination of one of the Company's subleases. - (8) In fiscal 2011, the Company recorded a pretax loss of \$3.6 related to a UK-based cost method investment.
+In fiscal 2009, the Company recorded a pretax charge of \$1.4 for a fixed asset write off.

+(3) In fiscal 2011, the Company recorded incremental pretax bad debt expense of \$3.5 associated with the bankruptcy filing of a single customer.

+(4) In fiscal 2008, the Company recorded a pretax charge of \$3.8 related to the impairment of certain intangible assets and prepublication costs.

+(5) In fiscal 2009, the Company recorded pretax severance expense of \$18.1 which was primarily related to the Company's voluntary retirement program and a workforce reduction program.

+(6) In fiscal 2011, the Company recorded a pretax impairment charge of \$3.4 related to assets in the Scholastic Library Publishing and Classroom Magazines business.
+In fiscal 2010, the Company recorded a pretax asset impairment charge of \$3.4 related to intangible assets and prepublication costs associated with the library business, a pretax charge of \$3.8 associated with a customer list and a pretax charge of \$3.0 for goodwill and intangible assets associated with the Company's direct-to-home toy catalog business.
+In fiscal 2009, the Company recorded a pretax \$17.0 goodwill impairment charge attributable to the Company's UK operations and a pretax asset impairment charge of \$9.3 related to the Company's Danbury facility.

+(7) In fiscal 2011, the Company recorded pretax expense of \$0.4 for transaction costs incurred for a business acquisition.
+In fiscal 2010, the Company recorded a pretax gain of \$0.9 on note repurchases of \$2.1 and a pretax gain of \$0.3 related to an accelerated payment of a note.
+In fiscal 2008, the Company recorded a pretax gain on note repurchases of \$2.1 and a pretax gain of \$0.8 on note repurchases of \$2.1 and a pretax gain of \$0.9 on settlement of a note.
+In fiscal 2008, the Company recorded a pretax gain on note repurchases of \$2.1 and a pretax gain on settlement of a loan of \$1.4, partially offset by \$0.9 of pretax expense from an early termination of one of the Company's subleases.

+(8) In fiscal 2011, the Company recorded a pretax loss of \$3.6 related to a UK-based cost method investment.
 In fiscal 2010, the Company recorded a pretax loss of \$1.5 related to a U.S-based cost method investment.
 In fiscal 2009, the Company recorded a pretax loss on investments of \$13.5 related to investments in the UK.
 In fiscal 2007, the Company sold its remaining portion of an equity investment and recorded a pretax gain of \$3.0.